 Note: For the analysis, we used "ZWD corrections" to the a priori constant ZWD, allowing negative values to be plotted.
 For simplicity, these corrections are referred to as "ZWD" and represent adjustments to the ZTD.
+These

-These were used to derive the turbulence parameters.
-The slow variations (low frequencies) of ZHD and ZWD will not impact our results.
+115 were used to derive the turbulence parameters.
+The slow variations (low frequencies related to periods higher than 30 minutes) of ZHD and ZWD will not impact our results.